awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 }
 ```

-The following example shows how you can [blacklist](orgs_getting-started_concepts.md#blacklisting) services that you don't want used in attached accounts\.
+The following example shows how you can [deny access](orgs_getting-started_concepts.md#denylist) to services that you don't want used in attached accounts\.
 It assumes that the default `"Allow *"` SCPs are still attached to all OUs and the root\.
 This example policy prevents the account administrators in attached accounts from delegating any permissions for the IAM, Amazon EC2, and Amazon RDS services\.
 Any action from other services can be delegated as long as there isn't another attached policy that denies them:

 ```
 {